CHAPTER ONE

 The Manifestation of Christ

-1 For it is no earthly discovery, as I said, which was committed to them, neither do they care to guard so carefully any mortal invention, nor have they entrusted to them the dispensation of human mysteries.
+1 For it is no earthly discovery, as I said, which was committed unto them; neither do they care to guard so carefully any mortal invention, nor have they been entrusted with the dispensation of human mysteries.

-2 But truly the Almighty Creator of the Universe, the Invisible God Himself from heaven planted among men the truth and the holy teaching which surpasseth the wit of man, and fixed it firmly in their hearts, not as any man might imagine, by sending to mankind a subaltern, or angel, or ruler, or one of those that direct the affairs of earth, or one of those who have been entrusted with the dispensations in heaven, but the very Artificer and Creator of the Universe Himself, by Whom He made the heavens, by Whom He enclosed the sea in its proper bounds, Whose mysteries all the elements faithfully observe, from Whom the sunt hath received even the measure of the courses of the day to keep them, Whom the moon obeys as He bids her shine by night, Whom the stars obey as they follow the course of the moon, by Whom all things are ordered and bounded and placed in subjection, the heavens and the things that are in the heavens, the earth and the things that are in the earth, the sea and the things that are in the sea, fire, air, abyss, the things that are in the heights, the things that are in the depths, the things that are between the two.
+2 But truly the Almighty and Maker of all, even the invisible God Himself, hath established among men from heaven the truth and the holy and incomprehensible Word, and hath fixed Him firmly in their hearts; not, as any man might suppose, by sending unto men some servant, or angel, or ruler, or one of those that administer earthly things, or one of those that are entrusted with the orderings in heaven, but the very Artificer and Demiurge of all, through whom He made the heavens, through whom He enclosed the sea within its proper bounds, whose mysteries all the elements faithfully observe, from whom the sun hath received the measure of the courses of the day to keep them, whom the moon obeyeth when He commandeth her to shine by night, whom the stars obey as they follow the course of the moon; through whom all things are ordered, bounded, and subjected: the heavens and the things that are in the heavens, the earth and the things that are in the earth, the sea and the things that are in the sea, fire, air, the abyss, the things that are in the heights, the things that are in the depths, and the things that are between.

 3 Him He sent unto them.

-4 Was He sent, think you, as any man might suppose, to establish a sovereignty, to inspire fear and terror?
+4 Was He sent, thinkest thou, as any man might suppose, to establish a dominion, and to inspire fear and terror?

-5 Not so.
-But in gentleness and meekness has He sent Him, as a king might send his son who is a king.
+5 Not so; but in gentleness and meekness hath He sent Him, as a king might send his son who is a king.

-8 He sent Him, as Saviour, as using persuasion, not force: for force is no attribute of God.
+8 He sent Him as Saviour, using persuasion and not force; for force is no attribute of God.

-9 He sent Him, as summoning, not as persecuting;
+9 He sent Him as calling, not as persecuting;

-12 Dost thou not see them thrown to wild beasts that so they may deny the Lord, and yet not overcome?
+12 Dost thou not see them cast unto wild beasts, that they may deny the Lord, and yet not overcome?

-13 Dost thou not see that the more of them are punished, just so many others abound?
+13 Dost thou not see that the more of them are punished, so many the more abound?

-14 These look not like the works of a man;
+14 These seem not to be the works of man;

 15 They are the power of God;